Facade Inspections with Hammer Missions

-In this tutorial, we will focus on vertical inspections — 1 of the 3 inspection missions supported by Hammer:
+In this tutorial, we will focus on facade inspections — 1 of the many inspection missions supported by Hammer.

-If you prefer a video instead, here’s how to setup vertical missions in Hammer:
+If you prefer a video instead, here’s how to setup vertical / facade missions in Hammer:

-This type of inspection is useful for precise surveying of building walls and other vertical structures such as cliffs, waterfalls, etc.
+This type of inspection is useful for precise surveying of building walls and other vertical structures such as facades & cliffs, etc.

 In this mission, Hammer calculates picture points inside a vertical frame placed a horizontal distance from the building.
 From a top down view, this is visualised as a line generated parallel to the building.
 Hammer then flies the drone from top to bottom in altitude on this line, taking a picture with the camera facing forwards.